LysaHannes/ScheduleApp/README.md

 Schedule App Using Android Studio

+I used the Iguana version of android to create this app.
-Only works for the Month of June at the moment since I wanted to make my own calander instead of using the default one.
+It only works for the Month of June at the moment since I wanted to make my own calander instead of using the default one.

-Has Many Funtionalities including:
+Has many funtionalities including:
  - Adding Event
    -   Event Name
    -   Date